-If you require help at home, that is can also be covered, from housekeeping to more serious cases of around the clock nursing care, this is all provincially mandated free coverage you could have access to.
+If you require help at home, that can also be covered.
+From housekeeping to around the clock nursing care, this is all provincially mandated free coverage you could have access to.

-I see cyclists who have been hit, cut off, or involved in non-life-threatening crashes with cars do nothing.
-Despite suffering soft tissue injuries such whip lash, a strained wrist, sore back, bruised knee, etc. Those injured people often think that since they are not seriously injured, it will not be possible to sue the driver for their pain and suffering.
+I see cyclists who have been hit, cut off, and/or involved in non-life-threatening crashes with cars do nothing.
+Despite suffering soft tissue injuries such whip lash, a strained wrist, sore back, bruised knee, etc. That $3,500 in treatment can help you recover and get you back on your bike!
+Access it!

-Your right to sue has been taken away and replaced with automatic coverage.
+Your right to sue for minor injuries has been replaced with automatic coverage.
 The hope is that by contributing $3,500 to your recovery, you will get back on your feet rather than having to go months without help as you fight for support in court.

 Of course you should always check with a lawyer to see what category your injuries fall into and whether it would be a good idea to sue the driver for injuring you.

 After I was hit by a car in a bike lane, I went to the hospital.
 After I was assessed medically and released, I requested an Accident Benefits application package from the car insurer (in this case it was from my car insurer - if you have your own auto insurance coverage this applies even if the driver was at fault).